 Giving people the necessary information can often keep pets in their homes.

 Humane education is another vital part of your sanctuary work – and not only for children.
 Every encounter with the public offers an opportunity to educate and inform.
 A lot of problems people experience with their pets stem from lack of knowledge about the animals and their behavior.
 So, giving people the necessary information can often keep pets in their homes.
-Our website contains a Resources section that offers many downloadable handouts on basic animal care.

-We also invite people of all ages who are thinking of working in animal welfare to come and spend some time here at the sanctuary to see if this is really what they want to do.
+We also invite people of all ages who are thinking of working in animal welfare to come and spend some time here at the Sanctuary to see if this is really what they want to do.
 This experience often helps people to focus on their goals, and clarify their vision.

-I cannot emphasize this enough.
+We cannot emphasize this enough.
 It is only too easy to “burn out” when we see the animals that we dearly love being treated with cruelty and neglect.
 So don’t try and take on the whole burden by yourself.
 If you become overwhelmed, who else is going to help the animals?

-There have been times over the years when I needed that advice myself.
 Dealing with ignorance is very distressing, especially when it affects the innocent.
 It is only too easy to slip into negative attitudes and emotions toward those who don’t treat their pets with love and respect.
 But it is a shortsighted approach.
 Hatred and negativity can eat you up, and soon you will not be able to do the work.